 Blades can become unbalanced when dirt that is sucked into the deck, from normal usage, wears one side of the blade more than the other.
 A blade can also become unbalanced during the blade sharpening process because more metal is removed from one side of the blade than the other.

-It’s important to balance your blade using a blade balancer after you sharpen your blades and before installing on your Craftsman.
+It’s important to balance your blade using a blade balancer after you sharpen your blades and before installing it on your Craftsman.
 Learn more about sharpening and balancing your Craftsman blades here.